 The Gunnison Valley offers great boating as well.
 The Taylor River and the Gunnison River are both popular spots for whitewater rafting in spring and summer.
 The Gunnison Whitewater Park offers a chance to practice on man-made features.
 Blue Mesa Reservoir offers the opportunity to wake board, water ski, windsurf, and flat-water kayak.

 No mention of Gunnison would be complete without talking about Western.
 Established in 1901, Western Colorado University is a public, liberal arts university with a private-college feel.
 Western students come to Gunnison from across the U.S. for a personalized, hands-on education in an adventurous mountain setting.

-Programs include fine arts, natural sciences, business administration, recreation and outdoor education, environmental studies, exercise science, and energy-related fields.
+Academic programs at Western include fine arts, natural sciences, business administration, recreation and outdoor education, environmental studies, exercise science, and energy-related fields.
 The new Paul M. Rady School of Computer Science and Engineering further expanded Western’s academic offerings.
 Graduate degrees, various pre-professional studies and specialized programs also are offered.

 Student life includes the NCAA Division II intercollegiate athletic program and the opportunity for skiing, bicycle racing and other outdoor pursuits through the Mountain Sports program.

-For a student’s perspective on why the education is exceptional at Western, check out our Never-Never Land Episode profiling Peter Noon.
+Western is a crucial part of Gunnison’s economy and community.
+Students remain a part of that community long after graduating as alumni.
+For a student’s perspective on why the Western experience is exceptional, check out this Never-Never Land Episode profiling Peter Noon.
 He’s a straight-A student with a passion for all of the recreational opportunities in Gunnison.